Hundreds of new satellites of figure-eight orbit computed with high precision: Conclusions

 \section{Conclusions}

-A modified Newton's method, based on the Continuous analog of Newton's method and high precision is successfully used in finding more than 300 new satellites of the famous figure-eight orbit, including 7 new stable choreographies.
+A modified Newton's method, based on the Continuous analog of Newton's method and high precision is successfully used in finding more than 700 new satellites of the famous figure-eight orbit, including 76 new linearly stable ones.
+7 of the newly found linearly stable satellites are choreographies.
 The results show the great potential of the used numerical algorithm in searching for new periodic orbits of the three-body problem.

 \begin{acknowledgement}